semishawn/semipedia/_semiterms/utilia.md

 		pos: noun,
 		description: [
 			{
-				explanation: "The feeling of attentiveness and consequence felt when mousing over a website link or element that changes the computer cursor to a pointer.",
+				explanation: "A sense of attentiveness and consequence felt when mousing over a website or interface element that changes the user's computer cursor shape.",
 				example: "Collin felt a pang of utilia before clicking the purchase button."
 			}
 		]